 Seaweed absorb necessary mineral nutrients directly from the sea water through their leaf-like fronds, and they slowly start to stock up on minerals and vitamins with a playful glow in their algal complexions.

-Marine algae are truly overachievers, and they have an antibiotic component that helps preserve foods (because why the heck not?).
+Marine algae are truly overachievers.
+They are known to contain an antibiotic component that helps preserve foods, for instance (because why the heck not?).

 By being plunged in this super cool bacteria-resisting gel, these foods can remain wholesome for a longer time than foods which are not.